Deliver Us From Evil – the Morality of Nuclear Weapons

-Instead of just one brave church man speaking on the morality of nuclear weapons, the whole Church has spoken.
+Second, instead of just one brave churchman speaking out, the whole Church has spoken.

 Sixty years is long enough.
-It’s time for the Government to stop sleeping in the pews, pay attention to the sermon, and make amends… while there is still time to do so.
+It’s time for the Government to stop sleeping in the pews, pay attention to the sermon, and make amends… before Judgement Day arrives.